NHS Test and Trace: Contact tracing statistics

-The Department of Health & Social Care publishes weekly statistics on contact tracing.
+The Department of Health & Social Care published weekly statistics on contact tracing.
 Numbers shown below include the complex cases handled by local health protection teams as well as those handled online and by the call centre; the first week's report stated that a "high number" of contacts were managed by the local teams.

 By the end of July the percentage of contacts reached had decreased, which was said to be primarily due to a decrease in the number of complex cases handled by local teams, where the success rate is higher.
 Of the 3,688 cases handled in the week to 29 July, only 249 (7%) were classed as complex.
 After their close contacts were identified, in complex cases 93% were reached, while in non-complex cases 61% were reached.
 Following more targets not being met and the percentage of close contacts traced being at a record low of 69.2%, Dido Harding said "NHS Test and Trace is working and every week we consistently reach the majority of people testing positive and their contacts".

 The number of cases increased rapidly in September.
 By 23 September, the proportion of complex cases recorded by the system was small: 624 people reached, compared to 20,077 non-complex.
 The complex cases, by their nature, had many close contacts: 19,000 (an average of 30 per case) of whom 97.6% were reached.
 In contrast, there were 68,500 non-complex contacts (3.4 per case) of whom 61% were reached.

 In November, a BBC report stated that in several areas – including some with the highest rates of infection – around half of the contacts of known cases were being traced.
 From 18 November, contact tracing calls to those under the age of 18 ceased to be made in cases where their parent or guardian had already been contacted.

 These statistics ceased to be published after 23 June 2022, following policy changes made in the preceding months under the government's "Living with COVID-19" plan.